LeagueSharp/LeagueSharp.Data/README.md

 # LeagueSharp.Data

-LeagueSharp.Data is an SDK with APIs to easily retrieve Leaugue of Legends related data.
+LeagueSharp.Data is an SDK with APIs to easily retrieve League of Legends related data.
 Currently it supports:

 * Champion Priorties
 * Damages